maximevhw/portfolio/blog/2024-10-22-my-blog/index.md

 ---
-title: My blog
+title: My New Blog Setup: Docusaurus + GitHub Pages
-authors: maxime
+# authors: maxime
 tags: []
 ---

-# My New Blog Setup: Docusaurus + GitHub Pages

 I recently rebuilt my personal website using [Docusaurus](https://docusaurus.io/) and now host it on GitHub Pages.
 After experimenting with various self-hosted options in the past, I wanted something simpler, faster, and easier to manage—Docusaurus turned out to be the perfect fit.